Impopite/IWanted/README.md

 # IWanted
 Spigot plugin that allows you to have wanted people on your server.
 Very useful plugin for Roleplay servers.
+(To be tested)